Hiring a summer nanny? Payroll and taxes, handled.See how →

 What if my nanny quit mid-year?

-You still need to file a W-2 for any employee you paid $2,800 or more during the year, even if they only worked part of the year.
+You still need to file a W-2 for any employee you paid $3,000 or more during 2026, even if they only worked part of the year.
 The W-2 should reflect actual wages paid and taxes withheld through their last day.
+Code TT (if applicable) should reflect the OT premium paid during their employment.

 Do I need to file state W-2s separately?